 “Meaty” Options: tempeh, tofu, seitan, soy chick’n, beefless tips, vegan sausage…

 First you have to decide what your canvas is.
 Will you cook this on the stove-top or slow cooker?
-Then do you want a brothy soup or a thick hearty one?
+Do you want a brothy soup or a thick hearty one?

 Look in your fridge and pantry.
 Get the lay of the land and see what you’re in the mood for or what needs to be used up right now.

-I recommend sautéing your choice of aromatics to create a base for your soup if you are cooking this stove-top or in the slow cooker.
-If you can’t bear to dirty up two pans you can throw raw garlic and onion in the slow cooker but the flavor won’t be as developed.
+I recommend sautéing your choice of aromatics to create a base for your soup whether you are cooking this stove-top or in the slow cooker.
+If you can’t bear to dirty up two pans you can throw raw garlic and onion in the slow cooker (but the flavor won’t be as developed).

 Decide which veggies and beans you’ll use.
-If you want to use lentils you can throw those in dry since they cook so quickly.
-If you want to use navy or scarlet runner beans, it’s best that they are cooked first them added.
+If you want to use lentils, you can throw those in dry since they cook so quickly.
+If you want to use navy or scarlet runner beans, it’s best that they are cooked first then added.
 However, you can start the beans in the slow cooker 8 to 12 hours before you start your soup and go from there.

-Flavor the water with your choice of brothy goodness with a combination of herbs and spices.
-If you are thinking of trying a new spice combo smell the new spice while smelling the current blend in the soup.
+Flavor the water with your choice of brothy goodness and a combination of herbs and spices.
+If you are thinking of trying a new spice combo, smell the new spice while smelling the current blend in the soup.
 You’ll have a reaction to the combined smell and will immediately know if you add it or not.

 If you’re using a slow cooker you’ll be able to add sturdy veggies in the beginning, but you’ll want to add greens and other quick cooking veggies about 30 to 45 minutes before serving.
 This is a must if you hate mushy veggies.

-At the very end you’ll have to choose between pureeing your soup and leaving it chunky.
-You can even add some cashew cream or nondairy milk to make it a creamy soup.
+At the very end you’ll have to choose between pureeing your soup or leaving it chunky.
+You could even add some cashew cream or nondairy milk to make it a creamy soup.

 Another easy way to make a cream soup is to add potato or cauliflower in the beginning and it will thicken your soup once you puree it.